Veteran MBA Applicants Need These School Research Tips

 Look into Financial Aid

 The high cost of business school often deters veteran MBA applicants.
-Many already have families of their own, and the concern over lost wages while studying cannot be overstated.
+Many already have families, and the concern over lost wages while studying cannot be overstated.

 However, many financial incentives exist specifically for this group.
-For starters, lots of MBA programs—including HBS—waive the application fee for active duty applicants.
-Your actual out-of-pocket expense goes down dramatically once you factor in Veterans Affairs benefits, dedicated veterans scholarships, waived application fees, and the Yellow Ribbon Program.
+For instance, many MBA programs—including HBS—waive the application fee for active duty applicants.
+Your out-of-pocket expense decreases dramatically once you factor in Veterans Affairs benefits, dedicated veterans scholarships, waived application fees, and the Yellow Ribbon Program.

 Under this program, the federal government matches, dollar for dollar, any financial aid that participating schools commit.
 This essentially provides eligible student veterans with free or reduced-cost tuition.
 It is designed to make out-of-state public colleges, private institutions, and graduate programs more affordable for veterans.